Sign In / Sign Out

 Dr. Kingsbury is the director of the STEM Teaching Global Intensive Experience in Costa Rica, and is the faculty advisor for the student organization, the Arizona Global Health Project.

-Dr. Wilson's research area is unique device identification (UDI) and medical device safety.
+Dr. Wilson's research area is unique device identification (UDI) implementation in hospital systems and UDI use.